Experience water activities in The Murray

 On the water: sleep in a houseboat

-Cruise at a leisurely pace by day, mooring among red gums for a swim, kayak or glass of wine – safe in the knowledge that you don’t have to travel far to reach your room for the night.
+Cruise at a leisurely pace by day, mooring among red gums for a swim, kayak or simply enjoy a glass of wine – safe in the knowledge that you don’t have to travel far to reach your room for the night.
 Welcome to the wonderful world of houseboats, your floating hotel along the Murray and its tributaries.

 Rentals are available from Moama, Deniliquin and Wentworth.
 Here you can drift away – without a boating license – in pleasure cruisers ranging from the luxurious (think rooftop spas, marbled kitchens, air-conditioning and water toys) to simple craft with ample home conveniences.
 Some are even pet-friendly.

 Most houseboats are not permitted on Lake Mulwala, that shimmering man-made reservoir created by the construction of the Yarrawonga Weir across the Murray River, with the exception of River of Islands.
 This eight-person boat launches from a private jetty into a natural lagoon, giving you access to expansive wetlands, billabongs and sandy beaches; and it’s all enveloped by ancient river red gums home to all manner of birds, as well as swamp wallabies and eastern grey kangaroos.
 While you’ll have day-tripping boats in your company when the sun’s up, come dusk, this wonderful wilderness will be almost exclusively yours.
 It doesn’t get much more luxurious than that.